 - If you have severe serotonin syndrome, you'll need intensive treatment in a hospital.

-The following links provide further information on serotonin syndrome.
+The following links have more information on serotonin syndrome.

 Be aware that websites from other countries may contain information that differs from New Zealand recommendations.